Home / Blog / Lifestyle / CBD & Sex 101: Your Guide to Achieving Balance for Greater Sexual Satisfaction

 When CBD activates your cannabinoid receptors, it also helps with the reward and motivation system in the brain, easing everyday aches, pains, and excessive stress to ultimately help you relax, according to Chavez.

 CBD can help reduce tension that might be blocking pleasurable sensations

 “I believe it supports the body with its own natural process of feeling,” she notes.
-“If you’re having so much stress that you can’t get turned on, CBD can help reduce tension that might be blocking pleasurable sensations, boosting arousal by helping you be more comfortable in your body,” she explains.
-“If you have pain with sex, it can relax the body to support arousal.
+“If you’re having so much stress that you can’t get turned on, CBD can help reduce tension that might be blocking pleasurable sensations.
+Boosting arousal by helping you be more comfortable in your body,” she explains.
+“If you have pain with sex, CBD can relax the body to support arousal.
 It can also be a vasodilator, which means it can help increase blood flow to your genitals.
 It helps you be more embodied and focused on sensation.”

-Being more embodied can pull you out of your head — putting those societal messages, body image concerns, and chronic stress on the backburner — making it easier to be present and engaged during a makeout session, romp between the sheets, or any pleasurable experience in between.
+Being more embodied can pull you out of your head — putting those societal messages, body image concerns, and lingering stress on the back burner — making it easier to be present and engaged during a makeout session, romp between the sheets, or any pleasurable experience in between.

 In short, Chavez sees it as a supporter of better sex.
 And researchers concur.
 A study published in the Journal of Sexual Medicine found that higher concentrations of cannabinoids in women’s systems were significantly associated with sexual arousal.

 The Sexual Benefits of CBD, IRL